Walt Bachrach

-Walton H. Bachrach (December 22, 1904 – December 17, 1989) was a businessman, lawyer, and Republican politician who served as the mayor of Cincinnati from 1961 to 1967 and on the City Council from 1953 to 1967.
+Walton H. Bachrach (December 22, 1904 – December 17, 1989) was an American businessman, lawyer, and Republican politician who served as the mayor of Cincinnati from 1961 to 1967 and on the City Council from 1953 to 1967.

 Early life

 Bachrach was born in Cincinnati, Ohio, on December 22, 1904, the only child of businessman and first-generation American Fisher Bachrach and his wife Rose (née Silverglade).
 Bachrach's father Fisher came to the United States from Poland with his father Max when he was 6.
 The family owned a dry goods store.
 Rose, his mother, was the daughter of Meyer Silverglade, a restauranteer who opened and operated the short-lived Hub Cafe.
 After Fisher and Rose married, they opened the Wheel Cafe in 1903, a restaurant that became a Cincinnati landmark for nearly a century.
 They later owned and operated a six-story hotel, called Hotel Walton, before closing it in 1926.

 For more than 20 years, Bachrach and his parents lived in the now-defunct Vernon Manor hotel; his childhood bedroom later became the base of his political office.
 He attended Guilford School, then Culver Military Academy in Indiana, where he was part of the Black Horse Troop, an honor guard organization, for four years.
 After finishing high school, he attended Washington and Lee University before transferring to and graduating from University of Cincinnati's pre-law program in 1929.

 Bachrach joined the Gusweiler, Foster, and Lambert law firm after graduating from college and stayed for 4 years.
 Among his colleagues were Amos Foster and Judge Scott Gusweiler.
 He then worked in the county prosecutor's office under Lou Schneider for 2 years, followed by 2 years working with Elmer Hunsiker as a chief deputy clerk.

 Bachrach left his budding law career in 1937 to help run the Wheel Cafe while his father turned his focus to the Sherbrook Distributing Company (originally the American Beauty Malt Company), which he founded with business partner Isaac Feld towards the end of American prohibition.
 His father died in a car accident on December 9, 1938.
 Bachrach dedicated more than 15 years of his life working as vice president of the Wheel Cafe, while his maternal uncle Abe served as president.
 From 1939 to 1947, his mother Rose ran a Jewish bakery in Avondale while also helping with the restaurant.
 The Wheel was the "first restaurant in Cincinnati to sign a contract with the culinary trade unions," and did a lot of business with Cincinnati Reds fans after each game.
 Before retiring from politics in 1967, Bachrach sold the restaurant; unfortunately, due partially to the baseball strikes in 1980 and 1981, the Wheel folded and closed in August 1981.

 His mother died on May 19, 1986, at age 103 at Cincinnati's Jewish Hospital.